 She caught his eye.
 He was caught off guard.
 Now Daryl Allen is caught in the line of fire.
 After six years behind bars, a reformed street hood(Bokeem Woodbine) puts down his gun and struggles to go legit.
 But when a beautiful, mysterious young woman gets him involved with a bag of stolen diamonds, corrupt cops and a Jamaican mobster, his dreams for an honest future are shattered by a hail of gunfire.
 Snoop Doggy Dogg and LL Cool J cameo in this gritty action-thriller, from the producers of "Menace II Society" and "Tales from the Hood".
 Written by

-Joe appears courtesy of Jive Records See more »
+O appears courtesy of Anthill Records See more »

 Was this review helpful to you?